 Students required to repeat a Phase must achieve the required PA of greater than or equal to 60% by the end of the repeated Phase.
-If a student does not achieve the required standing by the end of the repeated Phase, he or she will normally be required to withdraw from the program.
+If a student does not achieve the required standing by the end of the repeated Phase, they will normally be required to withdraw from the program.